 What Is Vegetable Shortening?

-Vegetable shortening, or hydrogenated vegetable oil, was originally created in the early 1900s.
-It was intended as a soap product before it was found to have use in the kitchen.
-Prior to that, lard was the primary fat that went by the name shortening.
-Popular brands, such as Crisco (short for "crystallized cottonseed oil") soon became a staple in kitchens as an inexpensive alternative to lard and butter.
-It also didn't take long for Crisco and other hydrogenated vegetable oils to take over the "shortening" name.
-For some Americans, the word Crisco is even used generically to refer to any vegetable shortening.
+Vegetable shortening, or hydrogenated vegetable oil, was originally created in the early 1900s as a soap product before it was found to be useful in cooking.
+Prior to this, lard was the primary fat that went by the name shortening, which came about because of how it "shortens" or cuts through the dough.
+Popular brands, such as Crisco (short for "crystallized cottonseed oil") soon became a staple in kitchens as an inexpensive alternative to lard and butter, and, for some Americans, Crisco is now synonymous with the "shortening" name.
+Though it varies by brand, most modern vegetable shortening is made with hydrogenated palm, soybean, and vegetable oils.

-What Does Shortening Taste Like?
+What Does It Taste Like?